 If not, explain why the CA document is not applicable.

-This amendment will enhance coexistence for geo-location capable operating under general authorization such as the TV band White Spaces, the 5GHz licensed-exempt bands and the general authorized access in 3.5GHz bands.
+This standard practice will enhance coexistence for wireless devices in an automotive environment.
 Evaluation of the effectiveness of coexistence will be done during standard development.
-Since this is not a standard that defines a MAC/PHY, a CA document will not be produced by the group
+Since this recommended practice is based on existing standards and aims to better tune their parameters, the group will not produce a CA document.

 5C requirements